tgc/ssm-nifi_registry/README.md

 ### Setup Requirements

 NiFi Registry requires Java Runtime Environment.
-Nifi Registry 0.5.0 runs on Java 8, newer than 1.8.0_45.
+NiFi Registry 0.5.0 runs on Java 8, newer than 1.8.0_45.

 When installing on local infrastructure, consider download the